-Waihe'e Ridge Trail is a 4 mile moderately trafficked out and back trail located near Wailuku, HI that features a waterfall and is rated as moderate.
+Waihe'e Ridge Trail is a 4 mile moderately trafficked out and back trail located near Wailuku, Hawaii that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Hiking the Waihee ridgeline up in the Maui mountains is dramatic and always scenic.
-This 4 mile round-trip hike in West Maui Forest Reserve promises lush scenery, great valley views and some dramatic ridge-line hiking.
+This hike in West Maui Forest Reserve promises lush scenery, great valley views and some dramatic ridge-line hiking.
 A well groomed ridge trail suitable for trail runners and hikers of all skill levels.
 Elevation gains by clean switch-backs and stairs spaced apart by spots of flat terrain.
 Good views available if hiking on a clear day but expect moderate sun exposure.
 As on the windward side of all Hawaiian islands, you're more likely to be in for wet weather and muddy conditions.
 But it's not all that bad, since this means waterfalls are plentiful, the vegetation is greener and the cooler conditions make for a nice comfortable hike.

 Great views, extremely muddy.
 Please grab a walking stick at the beginning of the trail.
 Take your time and have fun.